 Our lives are difficult, and to maintain such illusions is understandable in an organism that is deeply afraid, that feels the need to contain and create such narrow forms of acceptable behavior that it really means that most of the world, most of life, is deemed unacceptable.

-It is a form of wounding to want to not want to engage with our bodies, with our emotions, with the Earth, and with one another.
+It is a form of wounding to refuse to engage with our bodies, with our emotions, with the Earth, and with one another.
 This can be healed… unless we create a lot of illusions surrounding it.
 It is much easier to pretend to be an ET than to consider the inner forces and early childhood and in utero and ancestral forces that may not have been fully and vitally engaged or excited about you being born.

 It is a form of wounding to not want to be a part of our bodies, and our lives, or to feel any of our emotions.
 To not feel sexual, free, and wild.
 These are all things that can be worked with.
 They can be healed.
 But few are willing to let go of the illusion of control to do so.